denten-books/plain-text/1-metaphor.md

 of the document occludes the physical object along with its associated properties.

-### 1.4 Direct Manipulation (Speculative Formalism)
+In his 1949 paper on "The Genesis and Speed of Telegraph Codes," Frank Halstead noted that "the practical upper limits of [telegraph transmission] speed will also be limited by the ability of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].
+The history of human--computer interaction began with physical switches.
+It then tradition into conversational computing.
+The mimetic "direct manipulation" schools has led us further towards Baudrillard's "elimination of references and finalities," and the "ever-increasing loss of resemblances and designations."

-In his 1949 paper on "The Genesis and Speed of Telegraph Codes," Frank Halstead noted that "the practical upper limits of speed will also be limited by the ability of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].
+The simulation tends towards the total illusion of directness under the conditions of complete alienation from its material contexts.

-Speculative formalism involves imagining structures on the cusp of being.
-The
+Brain to brain!

-The second and more radical idea related to non-representational elements of communication lies in the possibility of "direct" brain-to-brain interfaces.
+non-representational elements of
 F16.
 Joystick that feels.
 The electrical system we saw emerge in chapters one and two can be wired directly in the central nervous system.
 Not science fiction.
 But note that communication is only direct in the sense that the